 National Historic Preservation Month

-The Historic Preservation Commission has chosen to celebrate National Historic Preservation Month by establishing a self-guided walking tour of Bowling Green's historic homes and buildings.
-Residents are encouraged to sign up their property online by providing basic details about their home or building.
-Residents who sign up will receive a yard sign indicating "History Lives Here," which will help bring awareness to local preservation and recognize properties included in the self-guided walking tour throughout May.
+The Historic Preservation Commission has chosen chose to celebrate National Historic Preservation Month last May by establishing a self-guided walking tour of Bowling Green's historic homes and buildings.
+Residents are were encouraged to sign up their property online by providing basic details about their home or building.
+Residents who signed up received a yard sign indicating "History Lives Here," which will helped bring awareness to local preservation and recognize properties included in the self-guided walking tour throughout May.

 Resources to Help with Historic Buildings

 On October 19, 2023, the City co-sponsored a free Building Doctor Clinic with representatives from the State Historic Preservation Office – Ohio History Connection, for owners of old buildings in the area.
 The seminar featured guidelines for renovation projects and ways to solve the most common problems of buildings dating from 1800 to 1960.
 Some of the “Prescriptions from the Building Doctors” can be read below.
 The presentation was recorded and can be viewed on the City’s YouTube page.
 The PowerPoint slides, courtesy of State Historic Preservation Office – Ohio History Connection, can be viewed here (see attachment in email).